32 BEST Things To Do In Kauai 2023

 The South Shore of Kauai isn’t the only place to spot sea turtles; the North Shore has their fair share of turtles, too.

-Tunnels Beach is typically known for its coral reef and snorkeling opportunities so it’s no wonder that sea turtles love to hangout here.
-Find Tunnels Beach using this Google Maps link.
+Tunnels Beach is typically known for its coral reef and snorkeling opportunities so it’s no wonder that sea turtles love to hang out here.

 26. Surf The Swells At Kalapaki Beach